How to Reach 85 Points for Australia PR from China

 Months 2-4: Submit skills assessment, continue PTE pronunciation drills and NAATI vocabulary building.

-Months 4-6: Take PTE (retake within 2-3 weeks if below 79).
+Months 4-6: Take PTE; use the test provider's current retake and booking rules if the score is below 79.
 Take NAATI CCL.
 Receive skills assessment outcome.

 Months 6-8: Submit EOI with all points evidence.
 Begin document preparation for visa lodgment.
 Complete Form 80.